Golden Temple: Rebuilt structure

-The sanctum has two floors.
-The Sikh Scripture Guru Granth Sahib is seated on the lower square floor for about 20 hours every day, and for 4 hours it is taken to its bedroom inside Akal Takht with elaborate ceremonies in a palki, for sukhasana and Prakash.
+The main building has two main aspects: the Prakash Asthan, a central area where the Guru Granth Sahib is installed and the second aspect is the enclosing chamber that surrounds it.
+A section built on top of the Prakash Asthan is the Sheesh Mahal.
+The three levels of the principal shrine symbolise the three aspects of the divine representing the Unvierse found in the Mul Mantar, namely Urdham for above, Adham for below, and Madham for in-between.
+The sanctum has two floors (or one and a half floors), which is not in agreement with traditional Hindu temple architectural practices.
+The Sikh scripture Guru Granth Sahib is seated on the lower square floor for about 20 hours every day, and for 4 hours it is taken to its bedroom inside Akal Takht with elaborate ceremonies in a palki, for sukhasana and Prakash.
 The floor with the seated scripture is raised a few steps above the entrance causeway level.
 The upper floor in the sanctum is a gallery and connected by stairs.
 The ground floor is lined with white marble, as is the path surrounding the sanctum.
 The sanctum's exterior has gilded copper plates.
 The doors are gold leaf-covered copper sheets with nature motifs such as birds and flowers.
 The ceiling of the upper floor is gilded, embossed and decorated with jewels.
 The sanctum dome is semi-spherical with a pinnacle ornament.
 The sides are embellished with arched copings and small solid domes, the corners adorning cupolas, all of which are covered with gold leaf-covered gilded copper.
 There is a pavilion located on the second-floor called the Shish Mahal (mirror room).

 The floral designs on the marble panels of the walls around the sanctum are Arabesque.
 The arches include verses from the Sikh scripture in gold letters.
 The frescoes follow the Indian tradition and include animal, bird and nature motifs rather than being purely geometrical.
 The stair walls have murals of Sikh Gurus such as the falcon carrying Guru Gobind Singh riding a horse.